Meet the Faculty

 Krista McClain-Rocha (Instructor)Social Science/Creative Arts - Psychology

-Tina (Jacinda) Watts (Child Development Services Coordinator)Business - Child Development Center
+Tina (Jacinda) Watts (Child Development Services Coordinator)Business, Education and Professional Programs - Child Development Center

 Shawna Whitney teaches at both Skyline and Canada Colleges and has been adjunct faculty since 2006.
 In addition to teaching ECE courses, Shawna teaches Nutrition, General Health and Human Sexuality.
 She received her M.P.H, C.H.E.S from San Francisco State University and a B.A. in Social Welfare from U.C.
 Berkeley.
 Shawna is a Certified Health Education Specialist.